SusovanGithub/OpenCV-Projects/README.md

 ### Utils File

-This is a _.py_ file which contains some useful and important functions
+This is a _python_ file which contains some useful and important functions

 |**Function Name**|**Preview**|
 |---|---|